 The Atlantic Sunrise pipeline is a project of Tulsa, Oklahoma-based Williams Partners.
 It’s one of many large-scale pipeline projects in the works in Pennsylvania.
 Williams currently operates the Transco system which has over 10,000 miles of pipeline moving gas to other businesses, like utility companies and power plants.

-The project has been met with considerable public push-back, especially in Lancaster County, where opponents started building encampments last fall.
+The project has been met with considerable public push-back, especially in Lancaster County, where opponents started building an encampment in the fall of 2016.
 Hundreds of people have pledged to engage in civil disobedience in an effort to block the project.